Multiple Victims Stabbed at Tallahassee Industrial Park: Police

 It was not immediately clear whether the individual is an employee.
 Dyke Industries employees told ABC Tallahassee that the suspect is a former worker who had recently been fired.
 Another employee told the news station he fought the suspect off during the stabbing incident.

-Tallahassee Memorial HealthCare has “received six people from the incident,” a spokesperson told The Daily Beast.
-The hospital did not comment on the extent of their injuries.
+Tallahassee Memorial HealthCare has “received five people from the incident, not six as initially reported,” a spokesperson told The Daily Beast.

-“They are currently being evaluated by our medical team,” the spokesperson said.
-“We will provide an update as soon as more information becomes available.”
+“One patient is in serious condition; two patients are in fair condition; and two patients are in good condition,” the spokesperson said.

 Marquitta Campbell told The Tallahassee Democrat her husband had arrived for a job interview at Dyke Industries Inc. and was on the phone with him when she heard a commotion.